E Learning Policies

 - E-mail may only be used for school related work.

-- Never give out any personal information such your phone number or address.
+- Never give out any personal information, such as your phone number or address.

 - Never try to access inappropriate or offensive information.